AlwinThomaz/proBook/README.md

 <a name ="acknowledgements"></a>
 ### Acknowledgements

-I would like to give a big thank you to all the instructors at QA and also to my fellow BAE cohorts for help in completing this project.
+I would like to give a big thank you to all the instructors at QA and also to my fellow BAE cohorts for all thier help and patience in completing this project.